raklokesh/PrioritizedExperienceReplay_CliffWalk_Schaul2015/Readme.md

 ## Generating the list of transitions for replay memory

 All possible sequences of actions are generated and the sequences are run in a random order to obtain all possible transitions.
-Note that there will be repetition of the right transitions i.e. the transitions from 0th state to 1st state will be repeated N times, 1st to 2nd will be repeated N-1 times and so on.
+Note that there will be repetition of the right transitions i.e. the transitions from 0th state to 1st state will be repeated N times (N = number of states), 1st to 2nd will be repeated N-1 times and so on.
 This will form our replay memory.
 In total, there will be (N*(N+1)/2 + N) transitions in the list.

 ***Issue** - The paper states that the number of sequences of actions should be 2^N. But I could only find the one sequence of right actions and N other sequences that terminate by the wrong action and the number of transitions in the replay memory to be (N(N+1)/2 + N)*